psullus/machine-learning/capstone/report/report.md

 This is a supervised binary classification problem as the texts (twits) are either positive or negative.
 We will provide a labeled dataset to train the model.

-Note: The Sendiment140 dataset has 1.6M row of data which was taking too long to load so I reduced the dataset to ~0.5M rows.
+**Note:** The Sendiment140 dataset has 1.6M row of data which was taking too long to load so I reduced the dataset to ~0.5M rows.
 Also, when creating the frequency matrix, I was getting out of memory errors, so I only use a subset of the loaded data-frame (~18K).

 ### Preview of the data

+Image

 Labels:	The sediment 0 for positive and 4 for negative.
 Id:		The id of the twitter.
 Date:		The date of the twit.
 User:		The name of the twitter.
 Text:		The text of the twit.

 The data is fairly balance between the target classes.
-4 (positive):	9477
+* 4 (positive):	9477
-0 (negative):	8475
+* 0 (negative):	8475

 ### Bag of words